-Teachers continue to engage in new curriculum and design learning through learning cycles • Through design, students are learning to think for themselves, solve problems creatively, Next Steps collaborate, and communicate effectively. • Continue to design learning in an authentic way. • Continue to design learning through the three divisional areas: teaching through conceptual lens, grappling with a complex problem over time and student agency.
-Advance Learning that Transfers Areas of Strength Areas for Growth Staff are passionate about the work they are doing.
-Continue to develop strong Three of our teachers of curriculum leads for the entire school division.
-Professional learning teams.
-The work that is being done at a system level has been recognized and acknowledged at the provincial level. • Continue to unpack new curriculum and embed the new learning cycles into current units.
-Next Steps Continue unpacking the new curriculum and utilizing the learning cycles from the division when planning and designing learning.
+Through design, students are learning to think for themselves, solve problems creatively, collaborate, and communicate effectively.
+Next Steps Continue to design learning in an authentic way.
+Continue to design learning through the three divisional areas: teaching through conceptual lens, grappling with a complex problem over time and student agency.
+Advance Learning that Transfers Areas of Strength Staff are passionate about the work they are doing.
+Three of our teachers of curriculum leads for the entire school division.
+The work that is being done at a system level has been recognized and acknowledged at the provincial level.
+Areas for Growth Continue to develop strong Professional learning teams.
+Continue to unpack new curriculum and embed the new learning cycles into current units.
+Continue unpacking the new curriculum and utilizing the learning cycles from the division when planning and designing learning.
 Create a schoolwide assessment and communication plan.
 Advance Literacy and Numeracy

-- Staff are engaged in the work. - We have two teachers who are on the Lead Curriculum team that can help support and guide the work. - Strong Small group interventions are closing the gaps in our learners.

-- Decrease Math Anxiety by 2% in the Intellectual Engagement Survey - Increase Math Engagement overall by decreasing math boredom by 2% as reported out in the Intellectual Engagement Survey

-- Some of our classes are piloting the new math assessment - continue using the data to inform instruction. - Continue to develop literacy and numeracy interventions.

-Advance First Nations, Métis, and Inuit student success

-- Partnership with Charity - Many of our teachers are incorporating indigenous principles by taking the learning outside. - Enhancing our outdoor learning classroom has been essential in encouraging students to learn outside. - Together we explored the medicine wheel stories to Indigenous Cultures.
+Areas of Strength Areas for Growth Staff are engaged in the work.
+We have two teachers who are on the Lead Curriculum team that can help support and guide the work.
+Strong Small group interventions are closing the gaps in our learners.
+Decrease Math Anxiety by 2% in the Intellectual Engagement Survey Increase Math Engagement overall by decreasing math boredom by 2% as reported out in the Intellectual Engagement Survey Next Steps Some of our classes are piloting the new math assessment - continue using the data to inform instruction.
+Continue to develop literacy and numeracy interventions.
+Advance First Nations, Métis, and Inuit student success Areas of Strength Partnership with Charity Many of our teachers are incorporating indigenous principles by taking the learning outside.
+Enhancing our outdoor learning classroom has been essential in encouraging students to learn outside.
+Areas for Growth We are at different places in this journey, and we will continue to share ideas and support each other.
+Together we explored the medicine wheel Next Steps Continuing working with our Indigenous Lead facilitator We are working with Charity and Travis, Jimmy John, to come into the school to work with students and staff on the impact of seasonal stories to Indigenous Cultures.
 As a staff we will continue to learn and grow in the areas of knowing, being and doing.
-We are learning about the importance of the two eyed seeing principles as it applies to implementing curriculum. • How can the stories and perspectives of seasonal teachings or medicine wheel be explored to strengthen students' understanding of the world in which they live?
+We are learning about the importance of the two eyed seeing principles as it applies to implementing curriculum.
+How can the stories and perspectives of seasonal teachings or medicine wheel be explored to strengthen students' understanding of the world in which they live?
 Advance Teaching, Learning and Leading Areas of Strength Areas for Growth Staff passionate about making a difference for students and willing to work as hard as necessary to achieve optimal results.
 Many of staff take on a shared leadership role to support everyone Next Steps We have new staff joining the CIM family.
 We will need to support them as we continue our learning journey.
 Continue to find ways to celebrate each staff member's strength and create structures so that we are always learning from each other.